abhimanyudubey/vtmlp/README.md

 pagerank-timer: A timer application written in C++ using GraphLab API to determine performance in a distributed environment.

 shell: Set of all shell scripts that will be required for running/installation of modules, etc.

+voc: Set of all edited files in vocrelease5 to create executables.